antonioortegajr/unofficial-idx-broker-tools/README.md

 ## Find Advanced Fields
 Use the API to list all advanced fields and then click on one to see the search field values.

+###Dependancies

+Each tool is meant to be stand alone.
+Even if they preform similar functions like making an API call the tools do not share files or functions.
+This is so you can take any one of them and use with out the other tools.